jaywengrow/graffiti_graph/README.md

 ## Exercise Instructions

 Your tool should interact with the City of Chicago's data API to retrieve the information needed.
+It's up to you as to how the dashboard should display the data, but some sort of visual graph or chart may be nice!
+The main thing is that we can see how many 3-1-1 requests were made for each ward.

-The data sets to use for this coding challenge are Chicago's graffiti removal request data set.
+The data set to use for this coding challenge are Chicago's graffiti removal request data set: https://data.cityofchicago.org/resource/hec5-y4x5.json

 Graffiti removal requests data set API description: